MetaMask/metamask-extension/.github/guidelines/CODING_GUIDELINES.md

 # MetaMask Coding Guidelines

-### 1. New Code Should be Typescript
+### 1. New Code Should be TypeScript
-- New components and utilities should be written in Typescript and enforce typing.
+- New components and utilities should be written in TypeScript and enforce typing.
-- Existing code should be refactored into Typescript where time allows.
-If you are replacing a component, use Typescript.
+- Existing code should be refactored into TypeScript where time allows.
+If you are replacing a component, use TypeScript.

 ### 2. Using Functional Components and Hooks Instead of Classes
 - Use functional components and hooks as they result in more concise and readable code compared to classes.